There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate how the evolution of electronic device technology has transformed industries such as energy, communications, manufacturing and medicine; (2) relate carrier transport phenomena (scattering, thermal velocity, drift, diffusion) and band structure (conductors, semiconductors and insulators) to doping, conductive properties, and electron and hole currents; (3) use Fermi-Dirac statistics (electron and hole populations), continuity equation (non-equilibrium carrier distributions), electrostatics and the depletion approximation to derive current-voltage characteristics of transistors and diodes; (4) model physical characteristics of a transistor as an electric circuit; (5) identify and explain experiment aims, methodology and outcomes orally and in a written report; and (6) demonstrate an ability to participate constructively, via meaningful contribution and respect for others' contributions, in team- or partner-based activities.

-- Typically this unit is assessed in the following ways: (1) laboratory reports; (2) in-class quizzes; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) laboratory reports; (2) group assignments; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)